iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___3.1.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.cdc.general 1 reviews"/>
 </p>

+> It has a lot of information if you want to shift through all of it to find what you want.
+I can't find a search function so it is easier to Google the web for information<br> :date: __2020-10-07 13:01:04__

 > Information over -simplified, misleading, & not reliable.
 Political Correctness is very Dominant & over-riding information.<br> :date: __2020-09-29 23:04:13__

 > We can no longer trust the CDC.<br> :date: __2020-09-03 02:55:12__